Dechrissen/subregular-learning/README.md

 #### `check.py` script

-The script `check.py` in `/src/data_gen/` will check the `data` directory for the generated data.
+The script `check.py` in `/src/` will check the `data_gen` directory for the generated data.
 For each file size subset (1k, 10k, 100k) the 5 datasets for each language will be checked to determine if they exist/have sufficient strings.
 For each dataset, `missing` will be output if it doesn't exist, or `incomplete` will be output if the dataset hasn't achieved its designated file size (along with the amount it stopped at).

 ### Neural models
 The currently supported RNN types are s-RNN, GRU and LSTM.